EXCLUSIVE interviews

 Your role as Juno Adebayo in Prosper explores themes of power, faith, and manipulation.
 What drew you to this character, and how did you prepare to portray someone caught in the grip of a megachurch?

 We meet Juno at her lowest, after losing her mother, her job, and becoming homeless.
 Her vulnerability making her a prime target for an organisation like USTAR Church.
 What resonated with me about her was her inner strength, her ability to hold on to her wits despite everything unravelling around her.
-As a Christian myself, As a Christian, I felt it was crucial to portray the complexities of faith and the darker side of institutions like some Megachurches, which hadn’t yet been explored in Australian TV or film.
+As a Christian, I felt it was crucial to portray the complexities of faith and the darker side of institutions like some Megachurches, which hadn’t yet been explored in Australian TV or film.
 In terms of preparation, I had some firsthand experience with powerful megachurches and used that to guide my approach.
 I also researched what I could online, spoke to friends about their experiences, and collaborated closely with our first block director Jennifer Leacey to fully understand and shape Juno’s journey.

 As an actress of Nigerian and Congolese heritage, how have your cultural roots influenced your journey in the entertainment industry?